 I invite you to Gentle Yoga for Healing

 My specialised classes help people who have been in pain for a lengthy period because they retrain the brain's pain response through somatic (body) and cognitive (mind) practices.
 Research shows that the brain can change due to its capacity for neuroplasticity - good news for long term pain sufferers!

 Good news too for rejuvenation after cancer treatment.

-I have specialised training with Yoga for Pain Care Australia, in back care and post cancer treatment recovery, a good grounding in anatomy & Physiology,an understanding of Ayurvedic health principles.
+I have specialised training with Yoga for Pain Care Australia, in Yoga for back care and post cancer treatment recovery, a good grounding in anatomy & Physiology,an understanding of Ayurvedic health principles.
 Plus 9 years of experience teaching Recovery classes.
 I'd love to help you too.

 You will feel gently restored.
 The practices will safely guide you back towards mobility and confidence - confidence in managing your own well-being again.
 We move softly with awareness to regain ease and comfort.
 We breathe well and enjoy deep peaceful relaxation - an oasis of calm in your week.

 Blissful bonus - my studio has under-floor heating!

 Book in for a private consultation for initial assessment of your own needs and goals.
 Then either group classes or private classes may suit your personal wellbeing.
 For some people, just a couple of private classes create a significant change.
 It's very individual of course.

 TIME:TUESDAY AFTERNOON 4.15pm - 5.30pm Gentle Yoga for Healing group class.
 Fee: $140 for 7 week block.

 Or choose private sessions for individual attention at times to suit.
 After an initial private assessment you may join the group.

 FEES:Initial assessment $125.
 Allow 1.5 hours.
 Group classes: Book in for the Term of 8 weeks $160.
 Payments by EFT

 Contact Pam - I will send you a health questionnaire so you can tell me about your health and your goal for Yoga practice.